cc32d9/eos.apidirectory/README.md

 existing one.

+Each record may be audited by an independent auditor.
+Auditors are selected by administrators, and each of them has a PGP key publiushed on one of PGP key servers.

+Once the auditor verifies that the API endpoint ownership and validity, he or she publishes an audit report in a file on IPFS.
+The format of the audit report is yet to be formalized.
+Once the report is published, the auditor sends `audited` action to the directory, and the corresponding record is marked as audited.

+An auditor cannot overwrite another auditor's report.
+Existing reports by the same auditor can be updated.

+An auditor may also revoke the report if the service is no longer satisfying the requirements.

 ## Administrator actions

 ```
+# easy alias for switching between testnet and mainnet

 alias cl='cleos -v -u http://jungle2.cryptolions.io'

+# "admin" privilege is required for administrator actions.
+It can be
+# assigned to a group of administrator accounts.

 cl set account permission apidirectory admin \
  '{"threshold": 1,"keys": [],"accounts": [{"permission": {"actor": "cc32dninexxx","permission": "active"},"weight": 1}],"waits": []}' \